Tips and Tricks: Using Mini-Games in tabletop RPGs for young kids!

 - Match the dinosaurs to the survey report

-- Find all the green objects in the pile for the dragon’s green collection
+- Find all the green objects in the pile for the dragon’s hoard of green shinies

 You can also make it more complicated by adding more options OR, if you kids are starting to read, having them match the picture to a word on the ingredient list.